← Back to Documentation

 Optimization Phases

-The type optimizer (curetypeoptimizer.erl) implements several optimization phases:
+The type optimizer (cure_type_optimizer.erl) implements several optimization phases:

 1. Monomorphization